 Offering a large private beach and panoramic views of the vibrant blue water from every room, suite, and balcony, Isla Bella Beach Resort & Spa is one of the top places to stay in Marathon.
 The amenities are endless, including 5 outdoor swimming pools and a beach bar.
 The resort also runs scheduled jet-skiing trips as well as bike and kayak rentals.

-Also known as Purple Island, Islamorada is one of the most popular islands in the Florida Keys for solo travelers and couples.
+Also known as Purple Island, Islamorada is one of the most popular islands in the Keys for solo travelers and couples.
 The endless nightlife and bar choices make it a top destination for an unforgettable adult-only vacation.

 Islamorada is also home to many different local breweries.
 On your visit, you can sample craft beers or do a distillery tour.
 Florida Keys Brewing Company and Islamorada Brewery and Distillery are the most popular choices on the island.